 Soar Collective's focus is on building an engaged and supportive community of businesswomen who by sharing their successes and failures, can learn from and empower each other.

 In May 2014, founder Jess Jones (above) saw the need to create a comfortable, open environment allowing the women attending to be brutally honest with each other as well as identifying collaborative opportunities.
 Jess was tired of attending events where guests seemed to be competing for a prize for who was the busiest.
-She realised that there was something lacking in the regional businesswomen's networking market and was frustrated at the current offer as it didn’t resonate with her.
+She realised that there was something lacking in the regional businesswomen's networking market and was frustrated at the current offer not quite resonating with her.
 The first Soar Collective event was held in Mornington, Victoria and has grown to 3 locations with 6 more to be launched in 2017.

 Jess encourages attendees at their unique After Dark events to have a ‘no bull approach’ when introducing themselves to other women.
 She says ‘it’s absolutely ok to say “I’ve had a really bad day” or “sales aren’t good at the moment and I want to fix it, but don't know how to fix it.”
 The need for authenticity is imperative at the Soar Collective events as the founder explains ‘if you’re not being genuine about who you are and where your business is really at, how can you expect to truly connect with anyone and identify opportunities for improvement?’
 This makes for a refreshingly honest conversation amongst members and attracts speakers who want to share their real business story, not just their successes.

 Jess is passionate about celebrating and empowering regional businesswomen of calibre and believes there's a lack of events, funding, support and awareness around businesswomen in non-metropolitan areas of Australia.
 Jess wants these incredible women to be seen and heard by the business and general community.